Product Tutorials

 STEP 3:

-Gel nail manicures or nail art can be your newest obsession.
-If you want to see more gel nail polish inspiration and other nail art on your feed, Join our iGel Facebook community, and you'll see masterpieces created by our iGel Beauties and learn a thing or two.
+Gel nail art and gel manicures are surely going to be your next obsession!
+If you want to see more gel nail polish inspiration and other nail art on your feed, follow our Instagram page: @igelbeauty.
+Join our iGel Beauty Facebook community to see masterpieces created by our iGel Beauties and learn a thing or two!